Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Experiments

-We consider the task of traffic scene generation, where vehicles of variable size, are placed on a two dimensional map with according orientations.
-Traditionally implemented by as rule based systems~\citep{yang1996microscopic, lopez2018microscopic}, this task has recently been approached using generative modelling techniques~\citep{tan2021scenegen, zwartsenberg2023conditional}.
-The approach taken in both these bodies of prior art is to reject any infracting samples, which in this case means a vehicle is off the driving area (``offroad''), or overlaps with another (``collision'').
-While rejecting such samples is generally effective, it is computationally wasteful, especially when the rate of infractions is high.
-We therefore apply \method{} to this task, in order to improve performance.
-The specific task we consider is to generate $N$ vehicles in a given scene, conditioned on a rendered representation of the drivable area.
-For each vehicle, the position, length, width, orientation and velocity are predicted for a total of $7$ dimensions per vehicle.
-Vehicles are sampled \emph{jointly}, meaning that the overall distribution $p_\theta(\mathbf{x})$ $\mathbf{x}\in\mathbb{R}^{N\times 7}$.
-We train the baseline employing the formalism in DDPM~\citep{ho2020denoising} with a transformer-based denoising network~\citep{vaswani2017attention} on a private dataset.
+We continue to the task of traffic scene generation where vehicles of varying sizes are placed on a given two-dimensional map.
+Traditionally implemented by rule based systems~\citep{yang1996microscopic, lopez2018microscopic}, this task has recently been approached using generative modeling techniques~\citep{tan2021scenegen, zwartsenberg2023conditional}.
+In both of these prior works, the common approach has been to discard any samples that violate predefined rules, such as a vehicle being outside the designated driving area (``offroad'') or overlapping with another vehicle (``collision'').
+Rejecting such samples, while effective, can be computationally wasteful, particularly when rule violations occur frequently.
+Hence, in this context, we employ \method{} to enhance performance.
+The specific task we consider is to generate $12$ vehicles in a given scene, conditioned on a rendered representation of the roadway.
+Each vehicle is represented by its position, length, width, orientation and velocity for a total of $7$ dimensions per vehicle.
+Vehicles are sampled \emph{jointly}, meaning that the features are in $\mathbb{R}^{N\times 7}$.
+We train the baseline DM employing the formalism in DDPM~\citep{ho2020denoising} with a transformer-based denoising network~\citep{vaswani2017attention} on a private dataset.
 Our architecture consists of self-attention layers and map-conditional cross-attention layers in an alternating order.
-We use relative positional encodings (RPEs)~\citep{shaw2018self, wu2021rethinking}, which makes use of the vehicles relative positions.
-Relevant samples (including infracting, and non-infracting ones) and road geometry can be seen in \cref{fig:banner}.
-For our experiments, the oracle function either assigns each scene a collective label, or for each vehicle an individual label.
-This label is based on the occurrence of collisions or offroad infractions.
-We then use these results to construct ``by-scene'' and ``by-agent'' classifiers.
+We use relative positional encodings (RPEs)~\citep{shaw2018self, wu2021rethinking}.
+Further details are provided in \cref{app:sec:details-ic}.
+Relevant examples (including infracting, and non-infracting ones) and road geometry can be seen in \cref{fig:banner}.

-\cref{tab: 2nd experiment} presents the results of our experiments.
-We provide results for both the ``by-agent'' and ``by-scene'' experiments, both showing significant improvement over the baseline result.
-We moreover show ablations for both settings, where we drop the importance sampling (``w/o IS''), which results in improved infraction rates, but a decreased ELBO.
-We also provide results for a multi-round approach in the ``by-agent'' setting, which shows even better results.
-Finally, we demonstrate that our approach of distilling the resulting models back into a single one works well here too, albeit at a slight drop in performance on ELBO.
-Overall we find that \method{} works as expected, and provides a competitive infraction rate boost over our baseline model, without sacrificing likelihood performance.